-If your puppy has just been neutered you’re likely wondering how long he will need to wear his cone.
-This article will explain just that, and more about puppies, neutering, and recovery.
+If your puppy has just been neutered you’re likely wondering how long he/she will need to wear their cone.

-After being neutered it’s recommended that your puppy wears his cone for 8-10 days while his wound heals.
+It’s recommended that your puppy wears his cone for 8-10 days after being neutered while his wound heals.
 Depending on how the wound heals and whether his stitches have come off, cone removal may be earlier or later than 8-10 days.

 How Long Does The Cone Need to Be Worn?